What did people eat in the French countryside in the 1930s?

 What did people really eat in the French countryside in the 1930s?

-Rural diets were based on self-sufficiency: bread, thick soups, potatoes, legumes (lentils, dried beans, split peas), and garden vegetables.
-Meat, mainly pork, was not eaten daily but was omnipresent in the form of cured meats and charcuterie.
+Rural diets relied on self-sufficiency: bread, thick soups, potatoes, legumes (lentils, dried beans, split peas), and garden vegetables.
+Meat, mainly pork, was not a daily staple but was omnipresent in the form of salted and cured meats.
 Each region had its specialties, from Breton buckwheat to Southwest millas.

 Why was the potato so central?

-Since Parmentier in the 18th century, the potato had become the staple of rural subsistence.
-In 1930, it was cultivated throughout France, accompanied almost all slow-cooked dishes, and allowed families to be fed at a lower cost.
+Since Parmentier in the 18th century, the potato had become the basis of rural subsistence.
+In 1930, it was cultivated throughout France, accompanied almost all stewed dishes, and fed families at a lower cost.
 It largely replaced ancient cereals and medieval porridges.

-Was cauldron cooking still common in the 1930s?
+Was cauldron cooking still used in the 1930s?

-Yes, the cast-iron cauldron remained the central utensil in peasant kitchens.
-Suspended from a trammel or placed on embers, it stayed hot all day and was used to prepare soups, stews, ragouts, and jams.
+Yes, the cast iron cauldron remained the central utensil in peasant kitchens.
+Suspended from the trammel hook or placed on embers, it stayed warm all day and was used to prepare soups, stews, ragouts, and jams.
 It was in this cauldron that the emblematic dishes of traditional French cuisine were born: garbure, potée, pot-au-feu, Provençal daube.

 What kind of meat was eaten on the farm?

-Pork largely dominated, thanks to the annual pig slaughter which provided hams, bacon, blood sausages, rillettes, and confits for the entire year.
+Pork dominated largely, thanks to the annual pig slaughter which provided hams, bacon, blood sausages, rillettes, and confits for the whole year.
 Rabbit and chicken supplemented the daily diet.
-Beef and veal were reserved for celebrations and special occasions, and game (hare, partridge, wild boar) enriched the diet of hunting families.
+Beef and veal were reserved for feasts and special occasions, and game (hare, partridge, wild boar) enriched the daily lives of families who hunted.

 Can this cuisine be recreated today?

-Yes, and that's the very spirit of cauldron cooking.
-With a cast-iron cauldron, a few simple ingredients—a piece of bacon, garden vegetables, dried legumes—and a wood fire, you can rediscover the deep flavors of old-fashioned slow-cooked dishes.
-Approche Libre's 1930s recipe boxes allow you to rediscover these forgotten techniques directly over the fire.
+Yes, and that is the very spirit of cauldron cooking.
+With a cast iron cauldron, a few simple ingredients — a piece of bacon, garden vegetables, dried legumes — and a wood fire, you can rediscover the deep flavors of yesteryear's slow-cooked dishes.
+Approche Libre's 1930s recipe boxes allow you to rediscover these forgotten techniques directly over a fire.

 → Traditional cauldron: How did the Gauls cook?